4 min read

 Running the Script

-From a PowerShell 7 prompt (simplest — recommended for Cloud PCs):
+From a PowerShell 7 prompt (simplest - recommended):

 irm https://bowker.cloud/w365check | iex